StackVista/stackstate-docs/develop/scripting/script-apis/prediction.md

 **Args:**

 * `predictorName` - name of prediction preset.
 Current available predictors:
-    - **fft** - For metrics with a repeatable pattern that has a cycle.
-Prediction models the season of a metric using Fast Fourier Transformation (FFT).
+    - **fft** - Fast Fourier Transformation.
+For metrics with a repeatable pattern that has a cycle (seasonal).
     - **linear** - For metrics that have a linear trend.
     - **hmn** -
 * `horizon` - how much future to predict.
 The horizon is specified in the [duration format](/develop/scripting/script-apis/time.md).